Use TSI to accurately identify timber species from LiDAR data

 How accurate is TSI?

 TSI has been tested and validated against 6 million cubic meters of timber.
-Accuracy is measured to within 10% of available cruise and scale information and is 84% for second growth (328 harvested blocks) and 72% for old growth (209 harvested blocks)
+Overall accuracy is typically measured against cruise & scale reports or individual stem tests.
+Each of these measures is useful but not perfect.
+Cruise estimates carry their own error bars and those error ranges tend to get larger for smaller areas.
+They are also extremely sensitive to plot placement.
+Scale or harvest information, on the other hand, can be skewed by timber left on site or by timber simply not allocated accurately to the correct source block.
+Accuracy is measured to within 10% of available cruise and scale information and is 84% for second growth (328 harvested blocks) and 72% for old growth (209 harvested blocks).

 Is TSI available as a stand-alone software or is it a service?

-Both.
 The main identification capability requires a very deep understanding of the TSI processes and tools and so may be more economical as a service, thereby avoiding the license costs and training requirement.
-The TSI analysis module, called the Block Design Tool, is built on the ESRI ArcGIS engine and allows the forester to outline proposed harvest areas and determine potential profitability based on harvest cost and revenue parameters.